 If ‘threat modelling’ interests you consider reviewing the Electronic Frontier Foundation’s ‘Surveillance Self-Defense’ guide.

-Do you care about online privacy?
+Why you should care about online privacy?

 - Your full name and date of birth

 - Place of employment or where you study

 - Credit card numbers and banking login information such as PIN or security codes

 - Your interests, activities and connections such as what movies you watch, where you went for a run this morning and who you are friends with or work alongside.

 Be careful when, where and why you share your personal information.

 - Employ common sense in any situation.
 You may be asked for personal information by people face to face, over the phone or online.
 Before providing it understand why they want your data and what they intend to do with it.